-\begin{proof} Suppose that there exists a filling pair $(\alpha_k^2, \beta_k^2)$ of $F_2$ which satisfies the lemma.
+\begin{proof} Suppose that there exists a filling pair $(\alpha_k^2, \beta_k^2)$ of $F_2$ which satisfies this lemma.
 Now, consider the graph $G_k^2:=\alpha_k^2 \cup \beta_k^2$ on $F_2$.
 It follows from the Euler characteristic argument that $G_k^2$ has $k+2$ vertices and $k$ boundary components.
-The number of standard cycles in $G_k^2$ is two which are correspond to $\alpha_k^2$ and $\beta_k^2.$ Conversely, if we have a fat graph as above then by attaching topological discs along the boundary components we obtain closed surface $F_2$ of genus $2$ and the standard cycles provide us a filling pair for the lemma.
+The number of standard cycles in $G_k^2$ is two which correspond to $\alpha_k^2$ and $\beta_k^2.$ Conversely, if we have a fat graph as above, then by attaching topological discs along the boundary components, we obtain a closed surface $F_2$ of genus $2$.
+The standard cycles provide us with a filling pair for the lemma.
 Therefore, to prove the lemma, it suffices to construct a graph $G_k^2=(E, \sim, \sigma_1, \sigma_0)$ as above for each $k\geq 2$.
-We consider the two cases.
+We consider the two cases below.